Learning needs to be personalized, presented in a hybrid manner, and focused on transferable skills.

 Brian Elliott, Sheela Subramanian, and Helen Kupp

 The practices of astronauts offer a model for successfully adapting to remote and hybrid work.

 In the context of remote work, leaders must reconsider conventional delegation methods.

-Lebene Soga, Ben Laker, Yemisi Bolade-Ogunfodun, and Marcello Mariani
+Lebene Soga, Benjamin Laker, Yemisi Bolade-Ogunfodun, and Marcello Mariani